anonUnderground/NativeEcho/README.md

 4. **Translate Captions**: Captions are passed to an LLM deployed on a GainaNet node.
 5. **Display Translations**: Translated captions are displayed in the UI.

-## Architecture Diagram
+## Functional Architecture Diagram
-Below is the architecture diagram illustrating how NativeEcho functions:
+Below is the functional architecture diagram illustrating how NativeEcho functions This is not a network diagram, this diagram's purpose is to help your understanding:

 ![NativeEcho Architecture](assets/ETHGlobalAgenticArchitecture.jpg)